patrickjaja/tweakcc/README.md

 Run `npx tweakcc`, go to `Themes`, and modify existing themes or create new ones.
 Then go back to the main menu and choose `Apply customizations to cli.js`.

+### Why isn't all the text in Claude Code is getting its color changed?

+Some of the text Claude Code outputs has no coloring information at and is rendered using your terminal's default text foreground color.

+### How can I disable color altogether?

+You can use the [`FORCE_COLOR`](https://force-color.org/) environment variable, a convention which many CLI tools including Claude Code respect.
+Set it to `0` to disable colors entirely in Claude Code.

+### Why isn't my new theme being applied?

+You may have forgotten to actually set Claude Code's theme to your new theme.
+Run `claude` and then use `/theme` to switch to your new theme.

 ## License

 [MIT](https://github.com/Piebald-AI/tweakcc/blob/main/LICENSE)